theoniphotopoulou/wildlife_epigenetics_methods/README.md

 # wildlife_epigenetics_methods

-Scripts to reproduce results in "Methods for analysing wildlife DNA methylation data" by Photopoulou et al.
+Scripts used to produce results in "Methods for analysing wildlife DNA methylation data" by Photopoulou et al.

 Main scripts: